 Do you know the difference between Australia’s private and public health systems?
 There are a lot of misconceptions out there about how our healthcare systems work, so it’s understandable if it’s a little confusing sometimes.
 We’ll take you through how to take full advantage of Australia’s health services by learning about just two things: Medicare and private health insurance.

 The big question: What’s the difference between Medicare and private health insurance?

-Since 1984, Australian citizens and permanent residents have had access to Medicare – which entitles you to be treated publicly in a public hospital for treatments listed on the Medicare Benefits Schedule (MBS).
-You don’t get a say on when or where you’re treated and who performs your procedure.
+Medicare is a public healthcare program run by the Australian Government.
+Established in 1984, its primary goal is to give Australian residents free or low-cost medical services and hospital care.
+Medicare covers a majority of health care costs for hospital, medical and pharmaceutical expenses and entitles you to be treated publicly in a public hospital for treatments listed on the Medicare Benefits Schedule (MBS).
+However, you don’t get to choose when or where you’re treated and who performs your procedure.

 What does private health insurance cover that Medicare doesn’t?

 While Australia’s healthcare system is one of the best in the world1, Medicare doesn’t cover all treatments, and you’re often subject to lengthy hospital wait times.
 This is where private health insurance may be beneficial.

 The table below details some medical costs Medicare will and won’t cover.
 Depending on the private health policy you take out, your insurer may cover all or part of the cost for services Medicare doesn’t pay for.